 Today, Michael routinely sings a repertoire that includes Broadway, Jazz, Rock, Gospel, and American Standards, as well as the soaring notes of High Opera.
 Included in Michael’s many wide-ranging credits is an Emmy nomination for his self-titled PBS television special.
 In addition, he has appeared on many national television programs including ABC’s The View, Emeril Live, MSNBC’s coverage of the Columbus Day Parade, Live with Regis Philbin, The Song Writers Hall of Fame, and a number of made for TV movies for the LifeTime Network.
 He has also been heard on several national television commercials including Heinekin and Panasonic.
-In 2002, Michael achieved another milestone when he was listed as the number one classical artist of the year in Billboard Magazine’s year-end review.

 Michael has been crowned The Prince of High C’s for his remarkable ability to sustain with ease one of the most desired notes of a tenor’s voice; however his range includes High E and F with a strength and consistency seldom heard elsewhere.
 Michael has a long history of singing popular Rock and Gospel music, coupled with extensive Italian Bel Canto training by some of classical music’s most celebrated singers.
 Michael’s artistry drew its highest praise from none other than The King of High C’s, Luciano Pavarotti, the most prolific tenor of all time.
 Pavarotti immediately recognized Michael’s unique talent after he performed a soaring tribute and was quick to commend his vocal prowess.
 Another high-class commentator who endorsed Michael, was opera legend Franco Correlli, with whom Michael trained.
 Lavish in his praise, Correlli is noted as saying that Michael has one of the finest voices he had ever heard.